What Happens When VA Proposes to Reduce My Disability Rating?

 Are Some Ratings Protected from Being Reduced?

 There are certain circumstances in which your disability rating is afforded certain protections:

-- Continuous Ratings are disability ratings assigned to conditions that have been in effect at or above the same level for 20 consecutive years.
+- Continuous Ratings are disability ratings assigned to conditions that have been either at or above the same level for 20 consecutive years.
 These are also referred to as “protected ratings.”
-The only way the VA can reduce a continuous disability rating is by demonstrating that it was obtained by fraud.
+After 20 years of a consecutive rating, VA may no longer propose to reduce the veteran’s rating for the condition below the lowest rating assigned during those 20 years.
+In other words, VA cannot reduce the veteran’s rating below the lowest possible rating they have previously received.
+The only way VA can reduce a continuous disability rating is by demonstrating that it was obtained by fraud.